ITRS-Group/cordial/tools/geneos/docs/geneos_gateway.md

    The `prevkeyfile` is used when rotating keys.
 When a new key file is generated the old key file should be moved to a safe location and its path set in `prevkeyfile`.
 This allows the Gateway to decrypt secrets encrypted with the old key file while it is being rotated.

-* `port` (Default: First available from `7038-7039,7100+`)
+* `port` (Default: First available from `7038-7039,7100-`)

   The default port to listen on.
-The actual default is selected from the first available port in the range defined in `GatewayPortRange` in the program settings.
+The actual default is selected from the first available port in the range defined in `gateway::ports` in the program settings.
 If TLS is enabled, which is the default, then the base port is 7038 and 7039 is not selected.
 If TLS is not enabled then the base port is 7039.
 If you have multiple Gateways running on the same server then the `geneos add` and `geneos deploy` commands, amongst others, will automatically select the next available port in the range.

   The port range is defined in the top-level configuration as `gateway::ports` and defaults to `7038-7039,7100-`.
 You can change this using `geneos config set gateway::ports="..."`.
 See the `geneos config` command for more details.